Jobs Tutorial

 You have probably noticed that the jobs and children properties are arrays.
 It means that you can retrieve multiple endpoints in a single configuration.
 Let’s pick the campaign content sub-resource too:

-The question is what to put in the dataField.
-If you examine the sample response, it looks like this:
+The placeholder configuration is the same, however, the question is what to put in the Data Selector (dataField).
+If you examine the sample response after running the test endpoint, it looks like this:

 {